Staff training, development and mentoring

 - employees looking to develop new skills

-- employees who move from one part of the business to another.
+- employees who move from one part of your business to another.

 Job shadowing may occur over a few days, weeks or months.
 This will depend on the specific job, the complexities and the individual employee.

-It could also be extended into a job-swap, where employees trade roles to get experience of working in another role or another part of the business.
+It could also be extended into a job-swap, where employees trade roles to get experience of working in another role or another part of your business.

 Potential benefits of job shadowing: